Federal University, Wukari: Vice Chancellors

-The Federal University, Wukari has since its inception had vice-chancellors who have been the administrative head of the institution.
+The Federal University Wukari has since its inception had vice-chancellors who have been the administrative head of the institution.
+The pioneer Vice Chancellor was Prof. Geoffery Okogba (2012-2016).
 In March 2016, Professor Abubakar Kundiri was appointed as the 2nd vice-chancellor of the institution, during his tenure as vice-chancellor, most of the courses offered in the school became accredited.

 Professor Abubakar Musa Kundiri was on seat as the vice chancellor for five years (2016 - 2021), until January, 2021 when Professor Jude Rabo, a veterinary professor, after undergoing series of screenings was announced as the winner and appointed as the new vice-chancellor of the institution to succeed Professor Abubakar Musa Kundiri.

 Ranking

-Federal University, Wukari has been ranked the 87th best University in Nigeria by webometrics as of January 2020.
+Federal University Wukari has been ranked the 87th best University in Nigeria by webometrics as of January 2020.